 Thanks to everyone who voted for MC POP at this year's Edublog Awards!
 Please check out their great collection of online ed resources by exploring all the nominees and winners HERE.

-Hey, Hey, Hey this is Ryan Goble coming at you with teaching resources and fun; and if you're not careful we’ll share some cool web links before we’re done!
+Welcome!
+This is Ryan Goble coming at you with teaching resources and fun; and if you're not careful we’ll share some cool web links before we’re done!

-Echoing one of my educational heroes, Bill Cosby, Making Curriculum Pop was created in the spirit of groundbreaking shows like Fat Albert, Sesame Street and School House Rock.
+Making Curriculum Pop was created in the spirit of groundbreaking shows like Fat Albert, Sesame Street and School House Rock.
 Each of these programs embraced common cultures to engage kids in learning.
 That type of education – the fun, cool, meaningful and engaging kind - is what Making Curriculum Pop is here to facilitate through Ning’s Web 2.0 technology.

 In the summer of 2009 my wife and I moved back home to Chicago where I teach teachers as an adjunct professor at Aurora, Roosevelt and Benedictine Universities.
 From 2005-2009 I worked as a curriculum coordinator and new teacher coach at a high school in the South Bronx, NYC.
 During that time I spent a lot of time sharing teaching resources that utilize common cultures.
 Building on the work I was doing in my day job I thought it would be powerful and political to bring together a collective of teachers dedicated to making curriculum pop.
 The site officially launched on January 20 ,2009.